 The nonradiological monitoring program collects and analyzes air, water, sludge, sediment, and fish samples from numerous locations throughout SRS and the surrounding area.
 The program consists of two focus areas: 1) effluent monitoring, and 2) environmental surveillance.
-The objective of the effluent monitoring program is to demonstrate the Site is complying with permits, and the focus of the environmental surveillance program is to assess the

-Chapter 4-Key Terms
+The objective of the effluent monitoring program is to demonstrate the Site is complying with permits, and the focus of the environmental surveillance program is to assess the environmental impacts of Site operations on Chapter 4-Key Terms